 With urea-type thickening agent used, KGU Grease has features including a superior low dust generation property and the reduced dynamic frictional resistance during low-speed operation.

-Please follow the instructions below to maintain the accuracy of NB linear system as a precision part and for a safety use.
+Please follow the instructions below to maintain the accuracy of NB linear systems as a precision part and for a safety use.

 Notes on Handling